 The growing number of women in top positions at companies and the shift toward defined contribution pension plans have significant implications for women's overall well-being.
-It is important to carefully study and understand how these changes affect women differently [3].
-Velmurugan et al. [4] concluded that investors prefer safe investments, such as post offices and banks.
+It is important to carefully study and understand how these changes affect women differently [4, 5].
+Selvan [6] concluded that investors prefer safe investments, such as post offices and banks.
 Additionally, age and income influence how investors perceive various investment avenues.

-Krishna et al. [5] studied investors' behavioral factors in the Kurnool district and concluded that for stock market investors, returns are the primary factor influencing their preference, while for mutual funds, it is future needs, and for bonds, it is a risk.
-Sellappan et al. [6] further propose that married women are more interested in making investments than unmarried women.
+Krishna et al. [7] studied investors' behavioral factors in the Kurnool district and concluded that for stock market investors, returns are the primary factor influencing their preference, while for mutual funds, it is future needs, and for bonds, it is a risk.
+Sellappan et al. [8] further propose that married women are more interested in making investments than unmarried women.
 Additionally, younger women are significantly interested in investing in the stock market, insurance, and bank fixed deposits, similar to older women.
 Middle-aged individuals tend to prefer investing in real estate.
-Bansal [7], in his study focusing on Ludhiana City, found that around 10-25% of income is typically invested in bank deposits, insurance, and mutual funds.
-Furthermore, younger women are more educated and knowledgeable about financial investment avenues, whereas married working women are less concerned about their investment decisions.
+According to Sharma et al. [9], who did a study on working women in Rewari, Haryana, such women prefer gold, insurance, and deposits in banks for investment.
+The level of knowledge regarding alternative investments changed among educational levels, i.e., postgraduates and graduates being aware of these kinds of investments more than others.
+It is important to note that there was an overall decrease in knowledge among working females with respect to shares, bonds, and government securities as well, which highlight importance for financial literacy programs to enable them to make informed choices in investments.

-Selvaraj and Sudha [8] examined women's perceptions of gold investments and concluded that gold jewelry was ranked first, with a mean score of 4.28, while gold futures and options were ranked last, with a mean score of 4.58.
-Agarwal et al. [9] found that tax-saving schemes are a major attraction for women investors.
+Selvaraj and Sudha [10] examined women's perceptions of gold investments and concluded that gold jewelry was ranked first, with a mean score of 4.28, while gold futures and options were ranked last, with a mean score of 4.58.
+Agarwal et al. [11] found that tax-saving schemes are a major attraction for women investors.
 Although their expectations for returns on investment exceed 20%, they tend to trust life insurance and PF funds more than other options.
 The authors emphasize the importance of awareness programs to educate women about other investment avenues.

-Dominic et al. [10] studied SIP as an alternative investment strategy and examined the factors affecting investors' perceptions of investment decisions in SIP.
+Dominic et al. [12] studied SIP as an alternative investment strategy and examined the factors affecting investors' perceptions of investment decisions in SIP.
 The study concluded that the majority of investors' perceptions of investment alternatives are influenced by their income levels, particularly among salaried employees.
-Venkataiah and Rao [11] explored investors' decisions regarding various investment alternatives in Vijayawada, Andhra Pradesh, and concluded that options in the stock market, gold, bank savings, and postal savings vary, while sectors like real estate and insurance offer similar options depending on the investor's income level.
+Gurbaxani and Gupte [13] explored the preferences of the investors during the uncertainty and concluded that change in income and risk perception plays important role in determining investment choices, with investors preferring stability, safety and liquidity over high-returns.

-Venter and Kruger [12] highlighted several factors that influence women's investment decisions and emphasized how financial education and support can improve their financial well-being and success in investing.
+Venter and Kruger [14] highlighted several factors that influence women's investment decisions and emphasized how financial education and support can improve their financial well-being and success in investing.
 Factors such as personal age, investment knowledge, and ethics were identified as important variables in investment planning, which women consider in one way or another when investing.
-Maini [13] found that women perceive investments with banks to be safer than the stock market, as they view stock market procedures as complicated and technical.
+A recent research carried out by Bucher-Koenen et al. [15] on gender differences in financial literacy discovered that nearly one-third of the gap between women is due to the low confidence.
+The research reveals that both financial knowledge and confidence are equivalent drivers of stock market engagement.
+Investments in the stock market are usually deemed too complicated and risky by women; therefore, they prefer much more conventional banking which they find safer and less confusing.